fajarnugraha/draft-auto-scale/implementation/cloud-provider/K8S.md

 -   **Prometheus:** An open-source monitoring system that scrapes metrics from configured endpoints.
 It should be configured to scrape metrics from:
     -   The **Kubernetes Metrics Server** (for CPU/Memory).
-    -   An **Ingress Controller** (for RPS/latency).
+    -   An **Ingress Controller** (for RPS, latency, concurrent connections).
     -   The applications themselves (if they expose custom metrics).
 -   **Grafana:** An open-source visualization tool used to create dashboards from data sources like Prometheus.

 A recommended Grafana dashboard for monitoring auto-scaling would include these panels:
--   **HPA Target Metric vs. Current Metric:** A graph showing the current average CPU utilization across all pods versus the target utilization (e.g., 60%).
+-   **HPA Target Metric vs. Current Metric:** A graph showing the current average value for each scaling metric (e.g., CPU, RPS) versus its target.
 This is the most critical view to see *why* scaling is happening.
 -   **Pod Count (Replicas):** A graph showing the desired number of replicas set by the HPA versus the actual number of running replicas.
--   **Requests Per Second (RPS):** If scaling on a request-based metric, a graph showing the RPS from the Ingress controller.
+-   **Requests Per Second (RPS) & Concurrent Connections:** Graphs showing the key request-based metrics from the Ingress controller.
 -   **Cluster Node Count:** A graph showing the number of nodes in the cluster, which helps visualize the Cluster Autoscaler's activity.